 Users may provide investment signals through the QSEC, which subject to an economic test, may increase the levels of firm entry capacity that we are obliged to release at the relevant ASEP on an enduring basis.
 Alternatively, we may substitute unsold firm entry capacity from one ASEP in order to wholly or partially satisfy an investment signal at another ASEP.

 After the QSEC auction has closed, allocations are completed in May after we have analysed submitted bids.
-For more details on the QSEC auction, download the 2019 QSEC Presentation and the IECR Model.
+For more details on the QSEC auction, download the 2020 QSEC Presentation.

 Annual monthly system entry capacity (AMSEC)